 What this means is that there is a change in visual acuity between the printed image on paper and the same image when viewed through an acetate.
 This possibly is a result of the monocular vs binocular debate.
 As humans we naturally use two eyes to read images (binocular).
 Yet a photograph is taken with a camera which has a single lens (monocular).
 To correctly read a photographic image we should really only be using one eye, and looking directly into the centre of the image.
 However this is not what humans naturally do.
 We use two eyes.

-When holding the acetate up to gain the same perspective as the photograph we naturally close one eye to help us line the acetate up with the view.
-Monocular.
-However when viewing a printed sheet of paper we hold the image up at a comfortable distance and use two eye to compare the image with the view.
+When holding the acetate up to gain the same perspective as the photograph, we naturally close one eye to help us line the acetate up with the view (monocular).
+However when viewing a printed sheet of paper we hold the image up at a comfortable distance and use two eyes to compare the image with the view.
 This is where the difference in visual acuity stems from: monocular vs binocular.

 An additional issue is something called saccade.
 Saccade means the quick movement of an eye across an image, which is the natural way we look at the detail contained in photographs and in views.
 The geometry of a photographic image is only correct when you look with one eye into the middle of the image.
 Any movement of the eye (saccade) renders the geometry incorrect.

 The Highland Council are also adamant that the planar presentation of photographs is necessary.
-However independant tests throws concern over this approach, largely because the geometry of the image is only correct when, with one eye closed, you look directly into the central point of the photograph.
+However, independent tests cast doubt over this approach, largely because the geometry of the image is only correct when, with one eye closed, you look directly into the central point of the photograph.
 Any movement of the eye away from this point renders the geometry incorrect.
 This is an important point when considering the accuracy of any 3D modelling superimposed on a photograph: it is only geometrically accurate when viewing the middle of the image.

-Others, such as Scottish Natural Heritage and the Landscape Institute recommend the use of cylindrical projection images.
+Other governing bodies, such as Scottish Natural Heritage and the Landscape Institute, recommend the use of cylindrical projection images.
 This allows the use of a wider horizontal angle of view and doesn’t restrict the consultant to a single A3 sheet of paper to present the results.

-A Technical Methodology should accompany all verified photography work, which gives a clear and transparent explanation as to how the work has been undertaken and how the resultant images should be printed and viewed.
+A Technical Methodology should accompany all verified photography work, giving a clear and transparent explanation as to how the work has been undertaken and how the resultant images should be printed and viewed.